 Here’s an example of how Salesforce promotes its annual Dreamforce event.

-Dreamforce was paused for a time because many states had banned in-person events.
-So, after a long hiatus, Salesforce found a way to hold an event without going against the rules.
+Dreamforce was paused for a time because many organizations stopped in-person events.
+So, after a long hiatus, Salesforce found a way to hold an event without breaking any rules.
 As part of its public relations campaign, it enlisted the help of mainstream media outlets like CBS San Francisco (the venue for the event) and CNBC.

 Here are a few tips to get the most out of your PR campaigns: